someepatra/alphabet_frontend/README.md

 <h2>Alphabet Game</h2>

-<p>Alphabet Game is a kids game where u can learn all alphabets and one word stating with each alphabet with an image.
-Kids can play a game where they can can select an image match with alphabet.</p>
+<p>Alphabet Game is a learning app for kids to learn alphabets,one word for each letter with image.
+It allows to play a memory game too.</p>

 <h3>Frontend Technologies Used</h3>
 <ul>
  <li>React</li>
  <li>React routing</li>
 </ul>

 This project was build with rails server and react.